top of page

 The Complete Divorce Preparation Toolkit: Everything You Need Before You File

-By Alex Beattie | The Divorce Planner If you've ever Googled "where do I even start with divorce," you're not alone.
+If you've ever Googled "where do I even start with divorce," you're not alone.
 Most people enter the process completely unprepared — and they pay for it.
 Not just emotionally, but financially, in real attorney fees for questions they could have answered themselves.
-A divorce preparation toolkit is exactly what it sounds like: a system that helps you organize your documents, understand your finances, clarify your goals, and walk into every
+A divorce preparation toolkit is exactly what it sounds like: a system that helps you organize your documents, understand your finances, clarify your goals, and walk into every legal consultation ready to get to wo

 What to Do With Your Tax Refund If You're Thinking About Divorce | 2026 Guide